Tips to Keep Your Maiden Home Furniture Looking and Feeling Great

 With as much care as we put into building each piece, it’s important to know the best care and maintenance to keep your furniture looking as beautiful as the day it arrived.
 We’ve outlined the following tips and guidelines to ensure your piece will look its very best for years to come.

-To keep your upholstery in top shape over time, we suggest that our customers have a professional deep clean of their furniture annually.
+- To keep your upholstery in top shape over time, we suggest professionally deep cleaning your furniture annually.

 Leather furniture is naturally stain resistant and among the most durable options you can choose for your home, making it especially perfect for high-traffic areas.
 One of the most attractive attributes of leather is that it will naturally patina over time, developing that rich character that makes your piece entirely unique.

-To keep your leather in great condition, we recommend not placing your piece in prolonged direct sunlight, dusting it regularly, and moisturizing it periodically with a leather conditioner to avoid cracking of the leather over time.
+To keep your leather in great condition, we recommend dusting it regularly, avoiding exposure to direct sunlight, and moisturizing it periodically with a leather conditioner to prevent cracking of the leather over time.
 We suggest our leather partner, Moore and Giles’ No. 33 Conditioner.

 Our pure New Zealand Shearling is sourced from Moore & Giles, one of America's oldest and most revered leather companies.
 In order to keep the luxe, touchable textural and natural dimension of shearling, we recommend the following special care and maintenance:

 - Using an upholstery attachment with the rotary setting turned off, vacuum your shearling on the highest setting to remove any dust and debris.

 - For spot cleaning, gently pat the stain using a mild liquid detergent and a damp sponge as quickly as possible.
 Use a soft towel to absorb any leftover moisture, avoiding rubbing the natural fibers.